-The First Congregational Church and Society of Albany was formed on December 15, 1849.
-The Rev. Ray Palmer, noted theologian, scholar and poet, was called as the first pastor.
-Shortly after its establishment, the church played host to a key meeting, the 1852 “Albany Convention” of the national Congregational church.
-This congress is considered pivotal to the establishment of the current national Congregational church.
+First Congregational Church was formed in 1849.
+The Rev. Dr. Ray Palmer, noted scholar, theologian, and poet, was called as the first pastor.
+In 1852, the church hosted the “Albany Convention”, pivotal to the establishment of the denomination.

-In 1917, First Congregational Church took the proactive step of relocating and becoming the first church to locate in the growing "Woodlawn" neighborhood.
-The present church building was erected at 405 Quail Street and designed by noted architect Albert W. Fuller who had been a member of the chuch in the late 19th century.
+In 1917, First Congregational Church relocated and became the first church to serve the growing "Woodlawn" area of the city.
+The present church building, dedicated to Rev. Dr. Ray Palmer, was designed by noted architect Albert W. Fuller, who had been a member of the church.

 In 2014, First Congregational Church was added to the National Register of Historic Places, recognizing its contribution to the Congregational denomination and to the city of Albany.

 Visit the links on the left to learn more about First Congregational Church and its history.

 Worship Service is held at 10:30am every Sunday and is followed by our Coffee Fellowship